Learn about many of the available medications in our database.

 Kidney function: If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 This medication is not recommended for people with severe kidney disease or end-stage kidney disease.

 Lactose intolerance: This medication is prepared with lactose.
-If you have lactose or galactose intolerance you should not take these medications.
+If you have lactose or galactose intolerance you should not take this medication.

 Liver function: Decreased liver function or liver disease may cause this medication to build up in the body, causing increased side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 This medication is not recommended for people with reduced liver function.